matheus-git/systemd-manager-tui/docs/architecture.md

 # Architecture

 In this section, I’ll explain how the project is structured.
-The architectural styles used include DDD (Domain-Driven Design), Hexagonal Architecture, [component architeture](https://ratatui.rs/concepts/application-patterns/component-architecture/) and [Elm Architecture](https://ratatui.rs/concepts/application-patterns/the-elm-architecture/) (see [here](https://github.com/veeso/tui-realm?tab=readme-ov-file#apps-using-tui-realm-))
+The architectural styles used include DDD (Domain-Driven Design), Hexagonal Architecture, [component architeture](https://ratatui.rs/concepts/application-patterns/component-architecture/) and [Elm Architecture](https://ratatui.rs/concepts/application-patterns/the-elm-architecture/).

     src
     ├── infrastructure            # Files responsible for fetching data from external sources